Support for D/deaf Artists or Artists with Disabilities (Individuals, Collectives and Organizations)

 What are the program objectives?

-• Recognize and promote the art and artistic practice of D/deaf artists and artists with disabilities
+• Recognize and promote the art and artistic practice of D/deaf professional artists and artists with disabilities

 • Foster the professional development of artists and cultural workers who are D/deaf and/or living with disabilities